-The Policy shall be reviewed and submitted to the Board for approval separately from the budget at least annually.
+The Office of the Chief Financial Officer will do an annual review of the debt policy.
+If there are proposed changes in the policy, staff will submit an updated debt policy to the Board for approval.
 The Chief Financial Officer ("CFO") is the designated administrator of the Policy and has overall responsibility, with the Board's approval, for decisions related to the structuring of all District debt issues.
 The Chief Financial Officer may delegate the day-to-day responsibility for managing the District's debt and lease financings.
 The Board is the obligated issuer of all District debt and awards all purchase contracts for bonds, COPs/LRBs, TRANs and any other debt issuances.

 Article III.
-Structural Features, Legal and Credit Concerns
+Structural Features, Legal, and Credit Concerns